netsec-ethz/fpki/smt_demo/README.md

 (s *Trie) MerkleProof(ctx context.Context, key, root []byte) ([][]byte, bool, []byte, []byte, error)
 ```
 ```
-// VerifyInclusion verifies that key/value is included in the trie with latest root VerifyInclusion(root []byte, auditPath [][]byte, key, value []byte) bool
+// VerifyInclusion verifies that key/value is included in the SMT with latest root VerifyInclusion(root []byte, auditPath [][]byte, key, value []byte) bool
 ```
 ```
-// VerifyInclusion verifies that key/value is included in the trie with latest root
+// VerifyInclusion verifies that key/value is included in the SMT with latest root
 // "key" is the non-included key
 // "proofValue", "proofKey" is returned from MerkleProof() VerifyNonInclusion(root []byte, ap [][]byte, key, proofValue, proofKey []byte) bool
 ```
 ## How to run?
-The demo file is in the smsmt_demo folder.
 You need to install MySQL, and MySQL should not require a password for the root user.
-If you encounter any isseus, this might help: https://stackoverflow.com/questions/3032054/how-to-remove-mysql-root-password
+If you encounter password isseus, this might help: https://stackoverflow.com/questions/3032054/how-to-remove-mysql-root-password

 ```
+cd ..
-./tools/create_schema.sh(WARNING!!! make sure you don't have a db schema called "fpki", otherwise the existing "fpki" schema will be overwritten) go run smt_demo/main.go
+./tools/create_schema.sh (WARNING!!! make sure you don't have a db schema called "fpki", otherwise the existing "fpki" schema will be overwritten) go run smt_demo/main.go
 ```